 Nothing says fall and holiday like cranberry.
 Except maybe pumpkin, but today we are talking cranberry.
-These Whole Wheat Lemon Cranberry Scones are exactly what your fall morning is missing.
+These Healthy Scones featuring lemon and cranberry are exactly what your fall morning is missing.
 Have you ever had one of the orange cranberry scones at Starbucks?
 These homemade scones are lightly sweetened, made with all whole grains, and won’t leave you with a dreadful stomachache.

 Health Benefits of Cranberries

 Cranberries are best known for their prevention of UTIs.
 And in fact, this study done in 2016 actually confirmed that they do have the ability to prevent UTIs in women.
 (The study was done on cranberry juice – much more highly concentrated than the amount of cranberries you would get in scones.)
 However, cranberries have an array of benefits including some new research that shows they may benefit gut health.

 Many of the benefits of cranberries are due to their incredibly high level of antioxidants.
 In fact, they beat out almost all other fruits and vegetables with their antioxidant content.

 So, all this to say, throw in the cranberries.
 If you’re going to bake, might as well add something beneficial, right? 😉

 Healthy Lemon Cranberry Scones

 - 2 3/4 Cup Whole Wheat Flour I recommend white whole wheat for a lighter texture